jeantessier/advent-of-code-2024/day04/README.md

 The reading methods each only returns 4 characters.
 If it is too close to the edge to get 4 characters, they return an empty string.

+## Puzzle 2

+Similar approach: look for `A` and check diagonals.
+Since the `A` cannot be on the edge, this simplifies things quite a bit.
+Check for `A` inside the edge, and the diagonals _de facto_ exist.
+All that's left is checking they both spell out `MAS` forward or backward.